-In website content operation, the way content is presented often determines the overall impression of users on the website.Whether it is to maintain brand style consistency or to enhance the readability of text, flexible case conversion of strings is a basic and important operation.AnQiCMS (AnQiCMS) knows this well, and has built-in simple and easy-to-use filters (Filters) in its powerful template engine, allowing you to easily implement string transformations such as uppercase, lowercase, and capitalization without complex programming.
+In website content operation, the way content is presented often determines the overall impression of users on the website.Whether it is to maintain brand style consistency or improve the readability of text, flexible case transformation of strings is a basic and important operation.AnQiCMS (AnQiCMS) understands this, having built-in simple and easy-to-use filters (Filters) in its powerful template engine, allowing you to easily perform string transformations such as uppercase, lowercase, and capitalize without complex programming.

-We will introduce in detail how to use these filters to precisely control the case of text in the Anqi CMS template.
+We will introduce in detail how to use these filters in Anqi CMS templates to precisely control the case of text.

-When you need to emphasize a word or phrase, or in specific situations (such as warning messages, brand names) where all English characters are required to be in uppercase.upperThe filter comes in handy.
+When you need to emphasize a word or phrase, or in a specific context (such as warning information, brand name) where all English characters are required to be in uppercase, upperThe filter comes into play.
 It converts all letters in the string to uppercase.

 Usage: